Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Fourier-based Homogenization

-with $b_j\in\{0,1\}$, resulting in a multi-index formulation.
-This binary-fraction approach is generally more effective than a standard discretization of the form $t(x) \approx t\left[\left(k-1\right)\Delta x\right] = F(k)$, which relies on a single index variable $k$.
-The advantage stems from the ability to separate a greater number of tensor cores - one for each index - thereby enhancing the efficiency of the TT formulation.
-Additionally, the binary discretization naturally yields an $n$-th order tensor with physical index dimension $p=2$, consistent with the dimensionality of the physical indices of the SFFT.
+with $b_j\in\{0,1\}$, resulting in a high-order tensor in multi-index formulation.
+The binary-fraction representation is more efficient than a standard discretization $t(x)\approx t[(k-1)\Delta x]=F(k)$ with a single index $k$, as it allows separation into multiple tensor cores, one per binary index, improving TT applicability.
+Additionally, it naturally yields an $n$-th order tensor with physical index dimension $p=2$, consistent with the SFFT representation.

-Once the high-order tensor is obtained through application of Equation \eqref{eq:binary_discretization}, the cores are separated by applying the Tensor-Cross-Approximation algorithm \cite{oseledets11, oseledets10}.
+Once the high-order tensor is obtained, the cores are separated by applying the TT-Cross-Approximation algorithm \cite{oseledets11, oseledets10}.
 In our multidimensional case, dimensions are processed sequentially, with cores grouped by dimension in their TT representations.
 For instance, in a 2D example with five cores per dimension, the first five cores correspond to the discretization of the $x$ dimension, while the remaining five cores represent the $y$ discretization.
-Throughout this paper, we assume $N=2^n$ discretization points per spatial dimension $d$, corresponding to $n$ cores - analogous to $n$ qubits - per dimension.
+Throughout this paper, we assume $N=2^n$ discretization points per spatial dimension $d$, corresponding to $n$ cores -- analogous to $n$ qubits -- per dimension.

-For the special case of constant operands, the procedure to obtain a suitable TT is considerably simplified.
-Specifically, they can be represented directly as a rank-one TT by first generating $(2 \times 2)$ identity matrices and reshaping them into cores of shape $(2 \times 1 \times 2 \times 1)$.
-Each core is then replicated to obtain the required $n$ cores per dimension.
-Multiplying one of the cores by the constant value of the corresponding operand yields the final TT representation.
-In the context of the algorithm's iterative procedure, two constant operands are adapted in this manner: the mean strain $\mathbf{E}$ and the isotropic reference stiffness $\mathbf{C}_0$.